CogentRoleplayCommunity/FogentRoleplay/Magic/Magic.md

 Representing some minuet latent potential, such as a genetic ability that has yet to be honed.
 Those with this level are objectively bad at using this skill.
 This level of proficeny might be a fun party trick or for convience but has no awe inspiring use.

-Those have a Party Trick level in a fire magic skill would allow you to ignite your finger tips to  light a cigar, though you could just use a match, flint and steel, or a lighter.
+Those that have a Party Trick level in a fire magic skill would allow you to ignite your finger tips to light a cigar, though you could just use a match, flint and steel, or a lighter.
 You could throw hot smoke at someones face, though you could just punch them in the face instead for similar if not better results.

 ### Level 0: Novice